 Have you ever wondered how do you make biscotti from scratch?
 Well, our Biscotti recipe shows you exactly how to make this classic Italian biscuit in no time at all.

 These traditional Italian biscuits are twice baked, which means they are very hard and crisp, ideal for dunking in an espresso coffee or to serve with Zabaglione.
-They will keep well in a cake tin for 2-3 weeks.
 If liked use hazelnuts instead of almonds, add chocolate chips or cranberries to the dough.

 - 275g self raising flour

 - 2tbsp Madeira or sweet sherry

 - 100g shelled almonds

 Preheat the oven to 180°C/350°F/Gas Mark 4.
 Line 2 baking trays with baking parchment

 Place the flour, sugar and baking powder in a mixing bowl and mix together.
 Stir in the eggs and sherry, then the almonds and mix well until the mixture clumps together.
 Lightly knead the dough, then turn out onto a floured work surface and shape into 2 long fat sausage shapes.